IdentityServer/Documentation/docsv2/pop/consuming.md

 The two main changes that need to be done to accommodate PoP tokens is to change the middleware's authentication scheme to `"PoP"` and to configure a token provider to locate the access token within the PoP token.

-To configure the authentication middleware to use the `"PoP"` scheme is simple -- it just involves setting the `AuthenticationType` property to `"PoP"` (notice both instances of the letter `P` must be uppercase).
+It is simple to configure the authentication middleware to use the `"PoP"` scheme -- just set the `AuthenticationType` property to `"PoP"` (notice both instances of the letter `P` must be uppercase).

 To configure a token provider to locate the access token within the PoP token, you will need to set the `Provider` property and handle the `OnRequestToken` event.
 There is a helper method `DefaultPopTokenProvider.GetAccessTokenFromPopTokenAsync` that can perform this work for you.